Sri Lanka Blocks Facebook, Instagram To Prevent Spread of Hate Speech - Slashdot

 Sri Lanka has blocked social media websites Facebook, Instagram and WhatsApp to avoid the spread of hate speech in the country, local media reported on Wednesday.
 From the report: Even though there is no official confirmation from the authorities, the Cabinet Spokesman Minister Rajitha Senaratne on Wednesday said the government has decided to block access to certain social media.
 Telecom Regulatory Commission (TRC) has started to monitor all social media platforms to curb hate speech related to communal riots escalated in Kandy district.
 Telecommunication service providers (ISPs) have also restricted internet access in Kandy district on the instructions of the TRC.

-Time to block them all (Score:5, Interesting)
+Time to block them all (Score:5, Insightful)

 It's funny, the social networks have gotten to the point where they can disrupt a society more than they can help it.
 Time to shut them all down and start again.